HL7/cql/input/pages/02-authorsguide.md

 { 1, 2, 3, 4, 5 }
 ```

-Note that the distinct operator uses equality semantics ([.sym]#~#) to detect duplicates.
-Because equality is defined for all types, this means that [.kw]#distinct# can be used on lists with elements of any type.
+Note that the distinct operator uses equality semantics (<span class="sym">~</span>) to detect duplicates.
+Because equality is defined for all types, this means that <span class="kw">distinct</span> can be used on lists with elements of any type.
 In particular, duplicates can be eliminated from lists of tuples, and the operation will use tuple equality (i.e. tuples are equal if they have the same type and value (or no value) for each element of the same name).

-To combine all the elements from multiple lists, use the [.kw]#union# operator:
+To combine all the elements from multiple lists, use the <span class="kw">union</span> operator:

 ``` cql
 { 1, 2, 3 } union { 3, 4, 5 }